 What Are The Symptoms Of Luteal Phase Defect?

-Irregularity in your menstrual cycle may indicate an abnormal luteal phase.
+Menstrual irregularities may indicate an abnormal luteal phase.
 The symptoms of luteal phase defect include:

 - Getting menstrual cycles earlier than normal